abbamediabanner

 “Rhubarb and Two Oysters”, c.1942

 Furthering the escapist folly of New Thought's suspension of reality, writers began to emerge such as Ayn Rand (1905-1982), heralding such book titles as: "The Fountainhead"(1943).
-Rand marveled at man's ability to create a modernistic society.
-The book's title refers to Rand's statement that "man's ego is the fountainhead of human progress", (This myopic philosophy is quoted right when 6 million Jews were being exterminated, and dictatorships were engaging world wide war for totalitarian means).
+Rand and her contemporaries marveled at man's ability to create a modernistic society.
+The book's title refers to Rand's statement that "man's ego is the fountainhead of human progress."
+Ironically, her philosophy is published right when the egos of fascist leaders led six million Jews to death, and engaging a wars against the world for totalitarian gain.

 The book casts the main protagonist, who is Rand's idea of the ultimate man, living for himself and his own creativity, indifferent to the opinions of others.
 The Fountainhead, was originally turned down by six publishers.
 By the time it gained publication, the book eventually sold several hundred thousand copies, and is still in print to date.
-The book became a Hollywood movie with Gary Cooper, laid the foundation for Rand's self-centered religion, ironically entitled: Objectivism.
-Objectivism's appeal enticed the fundamental nature of man wanting to be God, and was justified using carefully selected axioms from several "-ology's" for its veneer.
-For many, it felt great to read.
+The book became a Hollywood movie with Gary Cooper, laid the foundation for Rand's man-centered religion, ironically entitled: Objectivism.
+Objectivism's appeal enticed the fundamental nature of man striving to be a god.
+She borrowed several ideas from science, psychology, and sociology to justify her position:

 rat

 English writer C. S. Lewis (1898-1963), inspired by the world at war, argues against New Thought ideas emerging from underground.
-Lewis critiques New Thought concepts, as an ancient repackaging of man playing God, for the modern era.
+Lewis critiques New Thought concepts, as an ancient repackaging of man attempting to be a god, for the modern era.

 cslewis